T-Systems-MMS/puppet-secc_nrpe/README.md

 ## Module Description

 This module installs and configures NRPE on a Linux system.
-Further it will define a separate `nrpe` user and create sudo rules `/etc/sudoers.d`,
+Further it will define a separate `nrpe` user and create sudo rules in `/etc/sudoers.d/nrpe`,

 ## Setup